RehabCZ/BCLForgeLib/README.md

 If you have any issues with it please make an issue.

-The latest builds can be found on our [CI server](http://ci.communitybuilt.net/job/BCLForgeLib/) which is provided by Community Built
+~~The latest builds can be found on our [CI server](http://ci.communitybuilt.net/job/BCLForgeLib/)~~ The latest version can right now be found under releases.